ktekik01/BookD/README.md

 # BookD
-Book D is an ASP.NET Core + EF Core + SQL Server + Angular project in progress.
+BookD is an ASP.NET Core + EF Core + SQL Server + Angular project in progress.
 In this application, users can write book reviews and share them with others.